 Wine rated (2022 guide) 99/100

-The 2020 Pichon Baron was aged in 70% new barrels and 30% one-wine barrels for 18 months.
-Production represents 48% of the 73 hectares of vineyards.
-A personality has a mission to meet expectations.
-Admittedly, this is a double-edged sword, especially when you are a wine product and climatic and human factors are only predictable to a limited extent.
+The 2020 Pichon Baron was aged for 18 months in 70% new barrels and 30% one-use barrels.
+The vintage represents 48% of the vineyard’s 73 hectares.
+A wine’s character is meant to meet certain expectations.
+Admittedly, this is a double-edged sword, especially when dealing with a wine product where climatic and human variables are only partially predictable.
 Pichon Baron presents itself with its usual serenity.
-The woodiness is there, but only as an accompaniment, while classic nuances of graphite and black berries quickly take over.
-The precision on display is breathtaking, almost disconcerting, as we find the markers that have made this wine one of the greatest in Bordeaux!
-Perhaps even in the universe and beyond, but we must remain on earth, and since it is also there, we might as well stay there.
-A dazzling wine in its execution, its relevance and, ultimately, its persistence, ideally complemented by a refreshing and structuring acidity.
+The oak is present, but only as an accompaniment, while classic notes of graphite and black berries quickly take the lead.
+The precision on display is breathtaking, almost disorienting, so clearly do we find the hallmarks that have made this wine one of the greatest in Bordeaux!
+Perhaps even in the universe and beyond, but we must keep our feet on the ground, and since it is there too, we might as well stay there.
+A dazzling wine in its maturity, its character, and, ultimately, its persistence, perfectly complemented by a refreshing and structuring acidity.
 A great wine for aging!
-2027-2055
+2027–2055